 Limo service manager convicted of manslaughter in 2018 crash that killed 20 people

 A limousine service manager was convicted of manslaughter Wednesday in one of the deadliest U.S. road wrecks of the past two decades.
-Nauman Hussain ran Prestige Limousine when a stretch limo packed with revelers for a woman's 30th birthday party went off the road in upstate New York in 2018, killing 20 people.
+Nauman Hussain ran Prestige Limousine when a stretch limo packed with revelers for a woman's 30th birthday party went off the road after the vehicle's brakes failed in upstate New York in 2018, killing 20 people.

 Hussain faces the possibility of up to 15 years in prison at his May 31 sentencing.
 He looked disappointed upon hearing the verdict.